alexn11/complex-dynamics-progs/transcendental-maps.md

 ```

 Instructions specific to `linearizer` type of maps:

 1. `set_critical_value`: choose the value of `c`, critical value of the quadratic polynomial.
 For the (an approximate of) rabbit:
 ```
 set_critical_value -0.123+0.745j
 ```
 1. `setup_linearizer_data`: set the parameters for the computation of the linearizer.
-Parameters are:
+Parameters:
- 1. fixed point choice (integer) either `0` or `1`
+ fixed point choice (integer) either `0` or `1`,
- 1. rescaling (complex) as for Fatou inverse maps
+ rescaling (complex) as for Fatou inverse maps,
- 1. power series radius (real): the radius of the disk around the fixed point where the linearizer is computed using a power series
+ power series radius (real): the radius of the disk around the fixed point where the linearizer is computed using a power series,
- 1. power series order (integer): the degree of the power series to use, max is `4`.
+ power series order (integer): the degree of the power series to use, max is `4`.
 Set up the parameters for the linearizer for the first (`0`, whatever this means) fixed point,
 rescaled by `0.435`,
 with a power series evaluation on the disk of radius `0.01` of degree `3`: